 Training is intended to provide account administrators with the information required to train their department personnel.

-After OU Basic Training
+After Basic Training

 Account administrators will need the following information to set up user accounts, permissions, and file access: